 The English-language master's programme "Food Quality and Safety" has been launched on the Campus in Kulmbach in the winter semester 2020/21.
 Thematically, this course focuses on ensuring and increasing food quality and safety by combining the scientific perspective with food law and quality management.
 This makes the course ideally suited to take up those topics already dealt with in Kulmbach in a variety of forms by industrial companies, a federal institute, state authorities and the research departments of the University of Bayreuth at work in Kulmbach.

 Study programme "Global Food, Nutrition and Health" (M.Sc.)

-The second English-language master's programme "Global Food, Nutrition and Health" will be introduced in the summer semester 2021.
-It will focus on the global connection between the production and provision of sufficient and safe food worldwide ("Food"), the social and cultural aspects of nutrition ("Nutrition") and its effects on health ("Health").
+The second English-language master's programme "Global Food, Nutrition and Health" has been introduced in the summer semester 2021.
+It focuses on the global connection between the production and provision of sufficient and safe food worldwide ("Food"), the social and cultural aspects of nutrition ("Nutrition") and its effects on health ("Health").